It’s not just a minor, it’s a mindset.

 Product Innovation Entrepreneurship Certificate

-Discover your entrepreneurial potential with the three class Product Innovation Entrepreneurship Certificate.
-In this program, you will learn to think creatively, tackle challenges, and lead with innovation.
+Discover your entrepreneurial potential with the Product Innovation Entrepreneurship Certificate.
+In this three class program, you will learn to think creatively, tackle challenges, and lead with innovation.
 Whether you are looking to start your own business or introduce fresh ideas in an existing organization, this certificate will help you stand out by showcasing your entrepreneurial mindset and your ability to drive innovation.
 To earn this certificate, you need to complete ENGR 411, Business Fundamentals for Entrepreneurs, and choose two additional classes from the following options: ENGR 310, ENGR 407 and ENGR 415.

 The ENtern Program